-E. Billing Policy
+D. Billing Policy:

-- 1. All charges for tags, bulk certificates, laboratory services and plant materials will be billed on a monthly basis. - 2.
-All checks or money orders must be made payable to the Colorado Certified Potato Growers' Association, Inc. and mailed to the Potato Certification office.
+- 1. All charges for tags, bulk certificates, laboratory services, and greenhouse inspections will be billed on a monthly basis. - All checks or money orders must be made payable to the Colorado State University; (PCS in memo line) and mailed to 0249 E. Rd.
+9 N., Center, CO 81125, in care of Potato Certification Service.